expobrain/resume/README.md

 ### Smart Energy Experience, Staff Engineer - from 07/2020 to 01/2022

-Contributed to the development of an intelligent and cost-efficient EV charging system aimed at optimizing electricity usage:
+Contributed to the development of an intelligent and cost-efficient EV charging system aimed at optimising electricity usage:

 - Oversaw technical direction and facilitated integration with internal and external systems at Bulb.
 - Built a scalable, event-driven microservices architecture with asynchronous code.